 In 2014, the Spreepark returned to the ownership of the state of Berlin.
 Since 2016, Grün Berlin has been responsible for the concept, project development, realization and management of the park, which will once again be open to the public.

-The new Spreepark will open in several stages: The beer garden at the Eierhäuschen already opened in May 2023, the Eierhäuschen as an art house and excursion restaurant in 2024, followed by the remaining sections by 2027.
+The new Spreepark opens in several stages: The beer garden at the Eierhäuschen has already opened in May 2023, the Eierhäuschen as an art house and restaurant in 2024, followed by the remaining sections of the park by 2027.

 Find out everything about the new Spreepark